 - Role-specific activity – things to do for specific gigs you’ve applied for.

 You can read our entire breakdown in our “Find your perfect gig: The ultimate contractor job hunt checklist” article.
-You don’t need to do everything on the list – use this as a starting point and do the things are relevant to you and your circumstances.
+You don’t need to do everything on the list – use this as a starting point and do the things that are relevant to you and your circumstances.
 You can also check out our guide to landing your dream contractor gig with the ultimate contractor CV article for all the details and a complete breakdown of what goes into the perfect CV.

-The six degrees of separation theory suggests you’re only ever six or fewer steps away (by introduction, of course) from any other person in the world, so when the time comes to find your first client, ask around.
+The six degrees of separation theory suggests you’re only ever six or fewer steps away (by introduction of course) from any other person in the world, so when the time comes to find your first client, ask around.
 Tell your friends you’re looking for work, and browse LinkedIn.
 Build up your contacts and use them to your advantage.

 Another great way to get the word out about your new business venture is to attend networking events.
 They’re the perfect environment to pitch your business and your skills to like-minded folk who could become customers, business partners, or helpful friends able to point you in the direction of work.